prescience-data/dark-knowledge/README.md

 ## Contents

+- 2021 - Your Phone is My Proxy - Detecting and Understanding Mobile Proxy Networks
 - 2021 - The CNAME of the Game - Large-scale Analysis of DNS-based Tracking Evasion
 - 2021 - Tales of FAVICONS and Caches - Persistent Tracking in Modern Browsers
 - 2020 - Web Runner 2049 - Evaluating Third-Party Anti-Bot Services